 However, a tablet isn’t for everyone.
 If you have a hard time focusing when given the freedom of electronics, experience eye strain when using a screen for several hours at a time, or prefer the feel of physical materials in your hands, a tablet may not be a good choice.
 While you should still have a laptop for schoolwork, a tablet may not help you as much.

-Best Tablet for Students: What to Consider
+Best Tablet for Students: What to Consider in 2020

 Obviously, the most important thing about your tablet is how well it will perform now – and 4 years from now!
 It’s ideal to pick something with recent tech in it so that it’s less likely to become outdated and need to be replaced.
 Additionally, you’ll want something with a camera (for document scanning) and a processor that can meet your demands for multitasking, programs it can run, and etc. Android tablets should ship with at least Android 6.0 (Marshmallow) and iPads should arrive with at least iOS 10 if you want to stay relevant.